 Don’t forget the generic all-round jobs which are important to the sector too, such as:

 There aren’t many courses as varied as art and design.
 The objective is to give you all the creative, technical and management skills needed to be successful in the creative industry, so as you can imagine this means a lot of variety.

 Studying art and design will take you from the studio to the darkroom, from the computer lab to the performance hall, and back to the lecture theatre and exam rooms.
 You’ll learn the basics of many different types of art and design, before choosing to specialise in the later years of your course.

-In your first year, you might be working with students whose dreams range from car design, to sculpture, to fashion, to architecture.
+In your first year, you might be working with students whose dreams range from car design, to sculpture, fashion, or architecture.
 You’ll develop a rounded view of the creative industry and learn as much from your friends as you will from your tutors, so be prepared to keep your mind open and look for opportunities where you can.